pudly/schmopera-hugo/content/articles/antoine-wagner-gesamtkunstwerk-in-2018.md

 date = "2018-07-04T16:29:00-04:00"
 lastmod = "2018-07-04T17:42:00-04:00"
 publishDate = "2018-07-04T17:42:00-04:00"
 short_description = "He remembers an early-1990s summer at the Bayreuth Festival, during the creation of the now-famed Harry Kupfer production of the Ring Cycle, conducted by Daniel Barenboim.
-Antoine and Barenboim's son, David, had renamed all of their He-Man figurines after Wagnerian characters." slug = "antoine-wagner-gesamtkunstwerk-in-2018" title = "Antoine Wagner: Gesamtkunstwerk in 2018"
+Antoine and Barenboim&#039;s son, David, had renamed all of their He-Man figurines after Wagnerian characters." slug = "antoine-wagner-gesamtkunstwerk-in-2018" title = "Antoine Wagner: Gesamtkunstwerk in 2018"
 +++